chryzsh/DarthSidious/password-cracking.md

 * rockyou.txt - Old, reliable, fast
 * norsk.txt - A Norwegian wordlist I made myself from downloading Wikipedia and a lot of Norwegian wordlists and combining them, filtering out duplicates naturally.
 * weakpass_2a - 90 GB wordlist, it's huge
 * [Keyboard-Combinations.txt](https://github.com/danielmiessler/SecLists/blob/5c9217fe8e930c41d128aacdc68cbce7ece96e4f/Passwords/Keyboard-Combinations.txt) - This is a so-called keyboard walking list following regular patterns on a QWERTY keyboard layout.
-Apparently people think this generates secure passwords, but in reality they are highly predictable.
-Hence, these patterns can be generated from a keymap and wordlists can easily be generated.
+See chapter below.

 ##### Generating your own wordlists
 Sometimes a wordlist from the internet just doesn't cut it so you have to make your own.
 There are two scenarios where I have needed to make my own lists.
 1. I need a non-english language wordlist
 2. I need a keyboard walking wordlist
+3. I need a target based wordlist

 ####### Non-english wordlist
 For the first scenario, my friend @tro shared his trick with me.
 So we download Wikipedia in any given language and then use a somewhat tricky one-liner to trim it into a lowercase-only list without special characters.